 Biography

-Shivvrat Arya is an Assistant Professor of Computer Science at the Ying Wu College of Computing, New Jersey Institute of Technology (NJIT).
-He received his Ph.D. in Computer Science from the University of Texas at Dallas, advised by Vibhav Gogate and Yu Xiang.
+Shivvrat Arya is an Assistant Professor of Computer Science at the Ying Wu College of Computing, New Jersey Institute of Technology (NJIT), where he also serves as the Director of the ARIA Lab.
+He earned his Ph.D. in Computer Science from the University of Texas at Dallas under the supervision of Vibhav Gogate and Yu Xiang.

 His research advances interpretable and trustworthy AI through two complementary directions: